Ceren Demirçelen: Club career

 Ceren Demirçelen began her sports career in the 2010–11 season, joining the handball team of Kastamonu University, which played in the Turkish Women's Handball First League.
 In the 2012–13 and 2013–14 seasons, she played in the Women's Sıper League for Araç Belediyespor, which was renamed to Kastamonu Bld.
 GSK in July 2014.
 She continued to remain on the squad of Kastamonu Bld.
 GSK in the coming seasons.

 She participated in the 2015–16 Women's EHF Challenge Cup with Kastamonu Bld.
 GSK.

 International career

 Ceren Demirçelen attacking Austria at the 2015 World Women's Handball Championship – European qualification match.

 In November 2014, Demirçelen was called up to the Turkey women's national handball team.
 She took part in the qualification matches of the 2015 World Women's Handball Championship – European qualification.
 In 2022, she was part of the national team that became champions at the 5th Islamic Solidarity Games in Konya, Turkey.

+She played in the national team, which won the gold medal at the 2025 Islamic Solidarity Games in Riyadh, Saudi Arabia.